smolijar/gitwiki-thesis/src/analysis/user-access.md

 Gitolite is a program typically installed under a new user called _git_.
 It takes over its home directory and makes necessary changes to it.
 Git user's home directory holds all repositories, including the administration repository.
-The administration repository includes access control configuration, as well as registered public keys for authentication.
+The administration repository includes access control configuration, as well as the registered public keys for the authentication.
-Gitolite keeps additional files updated for successful SSH authentication (discussed later).
+Gitolite keeps additional files updated for a successful SSH authentication (discussed later).

-The Gitolite installation requires one public key for initialization.
+The Gitolite installation requires one public key for the initialization.
-The first key (its user) is granted access to configuration repository.
+The first key (its user) is granted an access to configuration repository.

 #### Adding a user

 Users are added by changing the `gitolite-admin` repository, the mentioned administration repository.
-It contains the folder with the public keys and the configuration file for authorization.
+It contains the folder with the public keys and the configuration file for the authorization.
-A new user is added by pushing commits adding their public key to the `gitolite-admin` repository.
+A new user is added by pushing commits, which add their public key to the `gitolite-admin` repository.
-This repository on Gitolite server is the only one to have a `post-update` hook, which creates a record in the `authorized_keys`^[Implicitly located in `.ssh/authorized_keys`], allowing the new user to authenticate via `git` UNIX user onto the Gitolite server with SSH key-pair authentication.
+This repository on the Gitolite server is the single one to have a `post-update` hook, which creates a record in the `authorized_keys`^[Implicitly located in `.ssh/authorized_keys`], allowing the new user to authenticate via `git` UNIX user onto the Gitolite server with SSH key-pair authentication.

 #### Authentication